 Indeed, in an SME this role is often fulfilled by a senior member of the development staff with both development and management duties.
 As either a developer or manager, the graduate would be expected to demonstrate their initiative and be able to use their research skills to rapidly adapt to the demands of new technology.

-University students who are unable to successfully complete all aspects of the Part 1 may be eligible for a Postgraduate Diploma (120 credits) or Postgraduate Certificate (60 credits).
+University students who are unable to successfully complete all aspects of Part 1 may be eligible for a Postgraduate Diploma (120 credits) or Postgraduate Certificate (60 credits).

-A significant emphasis is placed on database management and the implementation of applications for manipulating information including both database systems and web applications.
+Students on this programme develop a broad range of technical skills and will study a number of topics related to information systems.
+The programme covers the three themes of Data Management, User Experience and Web Technologies in the computing sector.
+A significant emphasis is placed on data management and the implementation of applications for manipulating information including both database systems and web applications.
 Additionally, graduates would be able to lead teams and manage projects.

 It is expected that graduates would seek positions such as:

-Project manager (within the Computing field)
+- Project manager (within the Computing field)

 - Data analyst